salesforce/warp-drive/README.md

 | Environment Backend       | CUDA C ✅ Numba ✅  |    -          | 2.0
 | Training Backend          | Pytorch ✅     |        -           | 1.0

-Together, these allow the user to run thousands or even millions of concurrent simulations and train on extremely large batches of experience, achieving at least 100x throughput over CPU-based counterparts.

 ## Environments
 1. We include several default multi-agent environments